trifork/fhir-translator/README.md

 - English (`en`) source language

 ## CodeSystem Concept Translation
 CodeSystem Concepts are translated by their `display` text by adding a `designation` property to the Concept containing a `language` property containing the translation `target_language` and `value` containing the output of the translation.
+### Specifying CodeSystems to Translate
+- The input CodeSystems to translate is determined from the ValueSets specified in [application.yaml](src/main/resources/application.yaml).
+- Each ValueSet is looked up on http://tx.fhir.org and all CodeSystems that has concepts included in the ValueSet are selected for translation.

 ## To Run
 - `mvn package`